 Implementation Guidance and Considerations

-What Are Academic Intervention Taxonomy Briefs?
 The Academic Intervention Taxonomy Briefs provide educators with information they can use to evaluate the appropriateness of academic interventions available on the academic intervention tools chart for a specific student or group of students who require intervention.
-The information included in the briefs is organized along the seven dimensions of the Taxonomy of Intervention Intensity.
+The information included in the briefs is organized along the seven dimensions of the Taxonomy of Intervention Intensity

 In this webinar, Drs.
 Kim St. Martin and Sharon Vaughn highlight some key essential practices presented in Intensifying Literacy Instruction: Essential Practices Considerations and will reflect on considerations for implementation.
 Drs.
 St. Martin and Vaughn focus on ways educators and educational leaders can increase their capacity to develop skilled readers and writers, identify critical dimensions for designing intervention platforms as the foundation for effective instruction, and adapt interventions to increase the instructional intensity.